gizemnkorkmaz/typescript-notlari/README.md

 https://typescript-notlari.vercel.app/

+This repository contains the notes I have taken in Turkish while learning TypeScript.
+It serves as a compilation of my learnings and is a work in progress.

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation
 To use these notes, you can either clone this repository or download the source code as a ZIP file.
 Once you have the source code, you need to install the necessary dependencies by running the following command in the root directory of the project: